Talking about feelings

 It’s important to give your child lots of opportunities to explore and express different emotions.

-In Reception class children may:
+In Reception class, children may:

 • Be asked to share how they are feeling to a member a staff.